Susan Brownmiller: Activism

+Brownmiller was a worker in progressive Democrat Mark Lane's successful 1960 campaign for the New York Assembly and his unsuccessful 1962 congressional campaign.
+They began a relationship which lasted for three years.
+Brownmiller said of Lane after his death in 2016 that "Mark was a crucial person in my life for a few years.
+This was before feminism.
+My ambition was to latch myself to Mark's career and be the Evita of Gracie Mansion".

 Brownmiller also participated in civil rights activism, joining CORE and SNCC during the sit-in movement in 1964.
 Brownmiller volunteered for Freedom Summer in 1964, wherein she worked on voter registration in Meridian, Mississippi.
 According to her own account:

 Jan Goodman and I were in the second batch of volunteers for Mississippi Freedom Summer....When no one else at the Memphis orientation session volunteered for Meridian, Jan and I accepted the assignment.
 Between us, we had a good ten years of organizing experience, hers in Democratic primaries and presidential campaigns, mine in CORE, the Congress of Racial Equality, and both of us together in voter registration drives in East Harlem.
 The night we arrived in Meridian, a field secretary called a meeting, asking to see the new volunteers.
 Proudly we raised our hands.
 'Shit!' he exploded.
 'I asked for volunteers and they sent me white women.'

 She first became involved in the Women's Liberation Movement in New York City in 1968, by participating in a consciousness-raising group in the newly formed New York Radical Women organization, where she stated: "I've had three illegal abortions."

 Brownmiller went on to coordinate a sit-in against Ladies' Home Journal in March 1970.
 As the informal leader of the West Village-1 brigade within the New York Radical Feminists (formed in late 1969), by February 1970 she began to mount a challenge to Shulamith Firestone's leadership, which eventually split the organisation and prompted Firestone's departure in late May/early June 1970.

 She began work on her book Against Our Will after a New York Radical Feminists speak-out on rape in 1971, and then spent four years researching and writing in the New York Public Library.

 In 1972, Brownmiller signed her name to the Ms. campaign “We Have Had Abortions” which called for an end to "archaic laws" limiting reproductive freedom; they encouraged women to share their stories and take action.

 In 1977, Brownmiller became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.
 She attended a feminist anti-pornography conference in 1978.
 She co-founded Women Against Pornography in 1979.